Denis-Source/weather_app/README.md

 ```

 In order to use the app you should have API keys.
 For testing purposes, you can use MetaWeather and Sunset and Sunrise APIs.
-To run the app. simply start the main file:
+To run the app simply start the main file:
 ```shell
 python weather_app.py
 ```